Get a jump start now by creating an account with our simple online tool.

 As the Assistant Dean of Diversity and Inclusion, Dana serves as the senior leader responsible for advancing diversity and inclusion efforts across Harris.
 She leads the Office of Diversity and Inclusion and works with Harris leadership and the Dean to engage with students, alumni, staff, and faculty.
 She also collaborates with partners across the University and externally.

 The Admissions team at Harris Public Policy works to attract and enroll a diverse class of students each year.
-In fact, we have nearly tripled the number of underrepresented minority students in the past five years.
+Over the past five years, we have increased the number of underrepresented minority students by 25%.

 Ranjan is responsible for student recruitment and admissions, financial aid, executive education, new program development, and international partnerships.
 Ranjan has twenty years of experience building relationships and products, opening new markets, and driving innovation at the University of Chicago, Kaplan, Berkshire Hathaway, the Tribune Company, and the City of Chicago.

 Diversity and inclusion is essential to policy leadership.
 Fostering an environment that encourages rigorous inquiry and effective public policy problem-solving requires the involvement and understanding of diverse viewpoints, experiences, and traditions.
 The Harris School of Public Policy has made this commitment a priority as we prepare a new generation of policy leaders to make a positive social impact in their communities and around the world.
 Learn more about the Harris D&I office.

 The Common Read includes incoming students each year, as well as faculty and staff, who read the same book and discuss it together.
 This year, we are reading Streets of Gold: America's Untold Story of Immigrant Success by Ran Abramitzky and Leah Boustan, which combines striking storytelling with innovative data analysis to reimagine the histories—and futures—of immigration in the United States.